Gã-Dangme

-The Ga-Dangbe, Ga-Dangme, Ga-Adangme or Ga-Adangbe are an ethnic group in Ghana, Togo, and Benin.
-The Ga or Gan, and Dangbe or Dangme people are grouped as part of the Ga–Dangme ethnolinguistic group.
-The Ga-Dangmes live primarily in the Greater Accra region of Ghana.
+The Ga-Dangme, Gã-Dangbe or Gã-Dangme, also spelled Gã-Dangbɛ, Ga-Dangbe or Ga-Dangme, or less properly Ga-Adangme or Ga-Adangbe, are an ethnic group in Ghana, Togo, and Benin.
+They comprise the Ga (Gã or Gan) and Dangbe (or Dangme) subgroups, who speak closely related languages.
+The Gã-Dangmes live primarily in the Greater Accra Region of Ghana, which includes the capital city of Ghana, Accra.